sascha-egerer/composer-downloader/README.md

 This Package is used by the TYPO3 CMS installer. https://github.com/dkd/installers/tree/typo3-cms-installer

+IMPORTANT: There is currently no way to register a downloader with a simple composer.
+You have to add some scripts that hook into the composer process.
+This will give you a warning if you run composer install for the first time, because the script does not exist at this point.
+You can ignore this Warning!
+You have to add the dkd/downloaders Package befor an extension with in t3x format!

 You have to add these configurations in your main composer.json:

 <pre>